Photodynamic Therapy for Age-Related Macular DegenerationSkip to the navigation

 The verteporfin medicine used in PDT makes your skin and eyes more sensitive to light.
 After treatment, avoid direct sunlight for 2 to 5 days.
 And when you have to be outdoors, wear dark sunglasses to protect your eyes.

 Your doctor will want you to come back for a follow-up exam in about a month.

 Why It Is Done

 By limiting the growth of abnormal blood vessels under the macula, photodynamic therapy may help prevent the progression of wet AMD.
 It does not restore vision to eyes that have already been damaged.
 But it may help prevent further damage to the retina and further vision loss.
-People with wet AMD often need multiple treatments to get the full benefits of the therapy.

 Some experts think that photodynamic therapy may be more effective and less destructive than laser surgery.
 Laser treatment almost always causes some immediate, permanent central vision loss (a central blind spot).
 And laser treatment does not always prevent future growth of abnormal blood vessels.
 Photodynamic therapy may be better able to target the blood vessels without damaging the nerve cells in the retina and macula.